devopsdc/devopsdc/speakers.md

 # Potential Speakers for DevOpsDC

+Are you interested in speaking?
+Please submit a pull request to this page with your name and proposed topic.

 * Tom Robison - ChefDK
 * Ryan Stoll - Jumpcloud
 * Jeff Wooton - how Data as a Service can enable DevOps [http://www.delphix.com/solutions/devops/](http://www.delphix.com/solutions/devops/)